 It’s a fascinating exhibition and one that makes you think about colour and perception long after you leave the interactive displays.

-The Colour exhibition at Newcastle Museum runs until 31 January 2021.
+The Colour exhibition at Newcastle Museum has been extended until 2 May 2021.

 The exhibition is presented in a COVID Safe space in the Supernova Gallery of Newcastle Museum.
 Hand sanitiser stations are prominently displayed throughout the exhibition as well as signs encouraging social distancing.
 There are also sanitising wipes which you are encouraged to use to wipe down interactive displays and equipment before you use them.